yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 {: .question}

 ## Advanced approach considering off-target sites for the output,
-In our next step, imagine we have a sample to examine, which was taken from virus infected human tissue.
-We want to be sure, that we are not amplifing any other related enterovirus genome sequences with our polio gene material in our analysis.
-How do we get to be sure, we specificly build primers for our viral genome of interest?
+In our next step, imagine we have a sample taken from virus-infected human tissue.
+We want to ensure that we are not amplifing any related enterovirus genome sequences alongside our polio gene material during analysis.
+How can we specificlly design primers for our viral genome of interest?

-With varVAMP, it is possible to insert a BLAST database as an off-target reference.
-We can use the *NCBI BLAST makeblastdb* ({% cite Cock2015 %}) to create a BLAST database of other whole genomes of enteroviruses and use it as a reference.
-The found primers will be compared with the reference and each hit is given a high penalty.
-In order to choose the best fitting primer scheme, varVAMP sorts the possible primers by their penalty score and hence avoids designing primers for possible similar genome regions of other organisms.
-An application example afterwards would be real-time detection of polio 1 viral genomes in a human sample for pandemic surveillance.
+With varVAMP, it is possible to use a BLAST database as an off-target reference.
+Using the tool *NCBI BLAST+ makeblastdb* ({% cite Cock2015 %}), we can create a BLAST database containing the whole genomes of other enteroviruses and use it as a reference. varVAMP compares the identified primers against this database, and each off-target hit is assigned a high penalty.
+To select the best-fitting primer scheme, varVAMP sorts the potential primers by their penalty scores, thus avoiding primers that might target similar genome regions in other organisms.
+An application example could be the real-time detection of polio 1 viral genomes in a human sample for pandemic surveillance.

 The following steps are:

 1. Upload the enterovirus genome data into Galaxy.

-2. Create a enterovirus genome database with ncbi makeblastdb.
+2. Create an enterovirus genome database using NCBI BLAST+ makeblastdb.

-3. Use the builded BLAST database with varVAMP to check amplicon primer candidates against.
+3. Use the constructed BLAST database with varVAMP to check amplicon primer candidates for off-target matches.

 > <hands-on-title>Get the whole genome sequences of enterovirus</hands-on-title>
 > 1. Get the genome sequence fasta files from